MuaazSM/ANN-Customer-Churn-Classification/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details.

 ## 🙌 Credits

 Made with ❤️ by Muaaz Shaikh

----

-⭐️ If you found this project helpful, please consider giving it a star!